Self-managed Red Hat OpenShift subscription guide

 • Pod: The smallest deployable Kubernetes unit in OpenShift.
 A Kubernetes pod instance could have a single container or multiple containers running as sidecars.

-• Application instance: An “application” may be a single-pod instance or may be deployed across multiple-pod instances that make up an application service.
-For example, a highly available Tomcat application service may consist of two or more Tomcat pods.
+• Application instance: An application may be a single-pod instance or may be deployed across multiple-pod instances that make up an application service.
+For example, a highly available Tomcat application service may consist of 2 or more Tomcat pods.

-• Control plane nodes: Instances (VMs or bare-metal hosts) of Red Hat Enterprise Linux CoreOS that act as the Kubernetes orchestration/management layer for OpenShift.
+• Control plane nodes: Instances (VMs or bare-metal hosts) of Red Hat Enterprise Linux CoreOS that act as the Kubernetes orchestration or management layer for OpenShift.
 Control plane nodes are included in self-managed OpenShift subscriptions.
 See the Red Hat OpenShift control plane and infrastructure nodes section for more details.

-• Infrastructure nodes: Instances (virtual or physical hosts) of Red Hat Enterprise Linux or Red Hat Enterprise Linux CoreOS that are running pods supporting OpenShift’s cluster infrastructure or running the HAProxy-based load balancer for ingress traffic.
+• Infrastructure nodes: Instances (virtual or physical hosts) of Red Hat Enterprise Linux or Red Hat Enterprise Linux CoreOS that are running pods supporting an OpenShift cluster infrastructure or running the HAProxy-based load balancer for ingress traffic.
 Infrastructure nodes are included in self-managed OpenShift subscriptions.
-See the Red Hat OpenShift control plane and infrastructure nodes section below for more details.
+See Red Hat OpenShift control plane and infrastructure node sections below for more details.

-• Cluster: An OpenShift Kubernetes cluster consisting of a control plane and one or more computeworker nodes.
+• Cluster: An OpenShift Kubernetes cluster consisting of a control plane and 1 or more compute nodes.

 In summary: